EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 M4NG0 is relatively small and opinionated.
 It doesn't come with a lot of bells and whistles, but gives you the basics to build multi-scene three.js sites with animated html overlays (like the demo! ^).
 If you need to add physics, import ammo-physics with npm.
 If you're looking for a full game engine, this isn't it!

 ### Project Structure
-Okay, lets dive in.
+[ TODO: Turn this into "Lifecyle" and move it down below everything else ] Okay, lets dive in.
 I've got a detailed "first steps" section below - but I suggest studying this section first to understand the basics of the project.

 Heres what you need to know: